deepsea-inria/tapopc/book/05-fork-join.markdown

 enables reasoning about the semantics or the meaning of parallel programs by essentially "ignoring" parallelism.

-PASL is a C++ library that enables writing implicitly parallel programs.
-In PASL, fork join is expressed by application of the `fork2()` function.
+SPTL is the C++ library that we are going to use as the basis for our parallel programming.
+In SPTL, fork join is expressed by application of the `fork2()` function.
 The function expects two arguments: one for each of the two branches.
 Each branch is specified by one C++ lambda expression.

 ::::: {#ex-fork-join .example}